jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-play-all-over.md

 Once we can play a melody on both one string and across strings, it's natural to combine approaches and play all over the fretboard.

-We can chase a melody up and down a string, then turn a corner and play across strings for awhile.
+We can follow a melody up and down a string, and then turn a corner and play across strings for awhile.

 This free ability to range all over the instrument can be liberating and fun.
-It has been called the "realm of the electric ice skating rink" [(Goodrick, 1987)](references#goodrick-1987).
+It's been called the "realm of the electric ice skating rink" by the eloquent Mick Goodrick
+[(Goodrick, 1987)](references#goodrick-1987).
-The full reach of tonal capabilities of the instrument have been unlocked.
+The full reach of tonal capabilities of the instrument are unlocked.

 When skating around the fretboard, orientation becomes important.